 - 2010: Barclay and Orange partnered to launch a contactless payment card.
 This technology allows consumers to complete a transaction by tapping your card against a compatible terminal and features similar encryption to EMV smart chips.

 - 2014: Apple releases Apple Pay, allowing cardholders to load their information on their smartphones and leave their cards at home.

 - 2015: Google launches its own contactless phone wallet system, Android Pay, now called Google Pay.

 - 2015: The retail payments industry underwent a liability shift, causing the costs of fraudulent transactions to be borne by the retailer if it chooses not to upgrade its terminals to accept the new cards.

 - 2021: Gasoline retailers’ liability shift is enacted.

 The future of credit cards

 What will credit cards look like in 25, 50 or 100 years?
 It’s clear that we won’t always need a physical artifact to represent our financial accounts.
 In fact, many issuers now offer virtual credit cards upon request if you want an extra level of security while you shop.

 After all, we don’t carry around cards that represent all of our loans and investments.
 The near future likely lies with greater adoption of payments enabled by smartphones and other contactless devices, even as no standard has emerged from all the competing technologies available.

-There are also tens of millions of consumers who would still rather just pull out their favorite card than try to guess if a retailer’s particular terminal will be compatible with their payment system.
+Nevertheless, there are also tens of millions of consumers who would still rather pull out their favorite card than try to guess if a retailer’s particular terminal is compatible with their payment system.
 As it has with so many other technologies, when a dominant standard emerges, it will look obvious to all in retrospect.